-Solar's push to reach the mainstream has been added to your bookmarks.
+Solar's push to reach the mainstream has been saved

 After decades relegated to powering calculators, parking meters and roadside telephones, solar energy is positioned to deliver abundant clean energy at an industrially scaled level.
 Yet without more dramatic action by governments and solar companies, solar’s great potential will go unrealized.